ericPantarotto/react_completeGuide/_notes/notes.md

 to make sure that when the schedule state update is performed, we are definitely working with the latest state but we don't have that guarantee for activePlayer because that's from a different state.
 Therefore, a better way of deriving the symbol of the currently activePlayer is to add a new variable

+### Deriving State from Props

+We are producing some derived state, some computed value; `Gameboard` is a computed value that is derived from some state.

+**<span style='color: #875c5c'>IMPORTANT:** In React, you should manage as little state as needed and try to derive as much information and as many values as possible from that state.
 <!---
 [comment]: it works with text, you can rename it how you want